w-henderson/Humphrey/docs/src/core/state.md

 You'll notice that we derive the trait `Default` on our state struct.
 This is not required, but it means we don't need to explicitly define the initial state of the application in our `main` function, as it will be set to zero button presses.

 We can now create our `App` instance in the main function with three routes, one API endpoint to get the current number of button presses, one which increments this number by one, and a catch-all route at the bottom which serves the `static` directory if none of the other endpoints are matched.
-You'll see that the `serve_dir` built-in handler has an empty string as its second argument, which means it will not change the path of the request before it concatenates it with the directory path.
-You can read more about this in the next chapter.
+You'll see that we use the `serve_dir` built-in handler with the `with_path_aware_route` method, which you can read about further in the next section.
+We also use the `with_route` method instead of `with_stateless_route`, since we want access to the app's state.

 ```rs
 // --snip--